 We report a case of an otherwise healthy young adult who presented to our hospital with acute myocarditis 3 days after receiving the second dose of the mRNA COVID-19 Vaccination.
-Cardiovascular Magnetic Resonance Imaging (CMR) was performed 2 months later that showed myocardial fibrosis of the lateral wall.
-A follow-up CMR (5 months since symptoms) showed persistent fibrosis despite the full resolution of symptoms and normalization of inflammatory and cardiac biomarkers.
+Cardiovascular Magnetic Resonance Imaging (CMR) was performed 2 months later that showed myocardial fibrosis of the lateral wall that persisted on scan 3 months following.
+A follow-up CMR (one year since symptoms) showed persistent fibrosis despite the full resolution of symptoms and normalization of inflammatory and cardiac biomarkers.